 - In the Driver Package rollback window, select any reason and click Yes.

-- If the option is grayed out, you don’t have any older driver to roll back to.
+- If the option is grayed out, you don’t have any older drivers to roll back to.

 - Press Win + I to open Settings.

 - From the left side, select Windows Update, then click on Update history on the right.